1) Q: What is MARCAS?

 11) Q: What products and services do MARCAS contracts cover, and who are the suppliers?

-A: Products and services covered by MARCAS contracts and MARCAS suppliers are listed on the website.
+A: Categories of products and services covered by MARCAS contracts and main MARCAS suppliers are listed on the website.

 12) Q: Which shipping companies are currently members of MARCAS?